-Public Health Infrastructure:
+Border Public Health Infrastructure

-Short-term Recommendation
+Short-term Recommendations

-DSHS will contact the border community public health coalitions in existence before the COVID-19 pandemic to assess their activity levels and need for support in resuming normal functions.
+1. DSHS will contact the binational community public health coalitions that existed prior to the COVID-19 pandemic to assess their activity levels and need for support in resuming normal functions.
 DSHS will offer assistance with organizing and facilitating binational meetings and reestablishing connections with group members and DSHS.
 The assistance may be limited by the resources and staffing available within each Public Health Region.